pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 Armin's change looks to improve the developer experience for GoLang users utilising Windows.
 Are you one of them?

-Chat with us in: [#pact-go](https://pact-foundation.slack.com/archives/C9UTHTFFB)
+Chat with us in: [#pact-go](https://pact-foundation.slack.com/archives/C9UTHTFFB).

 ### Node JS

 Pact-JS: [v12.2.0](https://github.com/pact-foundation/pact-js/releases/tag/v12.2.0) has just been released.
-This introduces the PactV4 interface into GA.
-(It was previously feature-flag enabled), allowing for Pact plugin support to the Pact-JS project.
+This introduces the `PactV4` interface into GA (it was previously feature-flag enabled).
+This allows for Pact plugin support to the Pact-JS project.
 A team effort, led to a [vulnerability fix](https://github.com/pact-foundation/pact-js/pull/1175), closing off an outstanding [issue](https://github.com/pact-foundation/pact-js/issues/1169), thanks [Yukun](https://github.com/yukun-han) & [Rufei](https://github.com/Rufei77).
 Matchers can now be applied to response bodies, thanks to [this PR](https://github.com/pact-foundation/pact-js-core/pull/486)

-Want to see it the plugin framework in action in Pact-JS?
-Check out our gRPC example [here](https://github.com/pact-foundation/pact-plugins/tree/main/examples/gRPC/area_calculator/js)
+Want to see the plugin framework in action in Pact-JS?
+Check out our gRPC example [here](https://github.com/pact-foundation/pact-plugins/tree/main/examples/gRPC/area_calculator/js).

-Chat with us in: [#pact-js](https://pact-foundation.slack.com/archives/C9VBGLUM9)
+Chat with us in: [#pact-js](https://pact-foundation.slack.com/archives/C9VBGLUM9).

 ### Python